SM-65 Atlas: History

 A second development contract was awarded to Convair on 23 January 1951 for what was then called MX-1593, with a relatively low priority.
 The initial design completed by Convair in 1953 was larger than the missile that eventually entered service.
 Estimated warhead weight was lowered from 8000 lb to 3000 lb based on highly favorable U.S. nuclear warhead tests in early 1954.
 This, in addition to the Soviet Union's 1953 Joe 4 dry fuel thermonuclear weapon test and the CIA learning that the Soviet ICBM program was making progress, led to the project being dramatically accelerated.
 Project Atlas was assigned the highest Air Force development priority on 14 May 1954 by General Thomas D. White.

 A major development and test contract was awarded to Convair on 14 January 1955 for a 10 ft diameter missile to weigh about 250000 lb.
 Atlas development was tightly controlled by the Air Force's Western Development Division, WDD, later part of the Air Force Ballistic Missile Division.
 Contracts for warhead, guidance and propulsion were handled separately by WDD.
 The first successful flight of a highly instrumented Atlas missile to full range occurred 28 November 1958.
 Atlas ICBMs were deployed operationally from 31 October 1959 to 12 April 1965.

 The missile was originally designated as the XB-65 experimental bomber; in 1955 it was redesignated SM-65 ("Strategic Missile 65") and, from 1962, it became CGM-16.
 This letter "C" stood for "coffin" or "Container", the rocket being stored in a semi-hardened container; it was prepared for launch by being raised and fueled in the open.
 The Atlas-F (HGM-16) was stored vertically underground, but launched after being lifted to the surface.

 By 1965, with the second-generation Titan II having reached operational status, the Atlas was obsolete as a missile system and had been phased out of military use.
-Many of the retired Atlas D, E, and F missiles were used for space launches into the 1990s.
+Many of the retired Atlas D, E, and F missiles were used for space launches until the 1990s.

-The penetrating lubricant WD-40 found its first use as a corrosion-inhibiting coating for the outer skin of the Atlas missile.
+WD-40, a penetrating oil found its first use as a corrosion-inhibiting coating for the outer skin of the Atlas missile.